tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 ## Scope

-This document is designed to collate together and surface some predicaments involving evidence in Tendermint: both it's composition and lifecycle.
+This document is designed to collate together and surface some predicaments involving evidence in Tendermint: both its composition and lifecycle.
 It then aims to find a solution to these.
 The scope does not extend to the verification nor detection of certain types of evidence but concerns itself mainly with the general form of evidence and its lifecycle.

 ## Background

-For a long time `DuplicateVoteEvidence`, formed in the consensus engine, was the only evidence Tendermint had.
+For a long time `DuplicateVoteEvidence`, formed in the consensus reactor, was the only evidence Tendermint had.
 It was produced whenever two votes from the same validator in the same round was observed and thus it was made in a per validator way.
 It was predicted that there may come more forms of evidence and thus `DuplicateVoteEvidence` was used as the model for the `Evidence` interface and also for the form of the evidence data sent to the application.
 It is important to note that Tendermint concerns itself just with the detection and reporting of evidence and it is the responsibility of the application to exercise punishment.

 ```go